-State incorporation is usually the first step towards becoming a fully tax-exempt charity.
+State incorporation is usually the first step towards becoming a fully tax-exempt charity (501c3) with the IRS.

 If you expect to earn large amounts of money from your mission-related services, exhibits, product sales, or performances, you'll want to seek an exemption.
-A tax-exempt nonprofit also saves on local taxes from state and county.
+A tax-exempt nonprofit also saves on local taxes from state and county, including property taxes.

 Once incorporated, most charities go on to apply for nonprofit designation from the IRS.
 As a 501(c)(3) nonprofit you can receive grants and donations.
 Foundations only give grants to 501(c)(3) organizations.

-Individual donors to your nonprofit corporation can claim personal federal and state income tax deductions, and bequests may be exempt from federal estate taxes.
+Individual donors to your nonprofit corporation can claim personal federal and state income tax deductions when they itemize deductions. although fewer people do this under the most recent tax laws Bequests may also be exempt from federal estate taxes.